rcpedro/consignor/README.md

 ## Basic Usage

-Given a scope which could be an array, hash or an object, dispatch attributes of the scope into lambdas:
+Given a scope which could be an array, a hash, an object, or a proc - dispatch attributes of the scope into lambdas:

 ```ruby
 array_scope = ['John', 'Doe', 'Acme Corporation']